 ... that of the mere sale.
 In considering whether the evidence supports the existence of a conspiracy or the existence of a buyer-seller relationship, you should consider all the evidence, including the following factors: [(1) whether the sales were made ...

 ...
-It is reasonable to believe the vehicle contains evidence of the offense that is the subject of the arrest. ... the plaintiff must prove by a preponderance of the evidence that this exception to the warrant requirement does not apply— that ...
+It is reasonable to believe the vehicle contains evidence of the offense that is the subject of the arrest. ... [ name ] must prove by a preponderance of the evidence that this exception to the warrant requirement does not apply— that ... or (2) it is reasonable to believe the vehicle contains evidence of the offense of arrest.
+Id. at 351.
+Thus, when the arrestee is ...